Queensland (Excl. Brisbane)

 QLD is one of the most socio-economically advanced states in Australia.
 It has one of the highest GDP per capita and one of the lowest unemployment rates.
 The socio-economic status of people in Queensland varies widely.
 In general, those who live in urban areas and have higher levels of education and income tend to fare better than those who live in rural areas and have lower levels of education and income.
 However, there are pockets of disadvantage in both urban and rural areas.

-The Queensland property market has experienced a period of sustained growth over past years and this looks set to continue in the near future.
-The state offers a diverse range of property types and locations, as well as an attractive lifestyle that makes it an attractive destination for investors and first home buyers alike.
+The Queensland property market has experienced a period of sustained growth over the past years and this looks set to continue in the near future.
+The state offers a diverse range of property types and locations, as well as an attractive lifestyle that makes it an attractive destination for investors and first-home buyers alike.

 With a robust economy and increasing population, the outlook for the QLD property market is Bright.
 Investing in the Queensland property market is an attractive option for investors looking for capital growth and strong rental returns.
 It is important to research the market thoroughly and invest based on data-driven market due diligence before taking the plunge.